goranagojic/PyMED-DX/README.md

 - `--vtype`, `-v` - Visualization type.
 Currently supported `boxplot` and `histogram`.
 - `--directory`, `-d` - Where to save the plots.

 For `QType1`, boxplot and histograms are ploted for diagnostic value grouped by (1) observers, and (2) datasets.
-For `QType2` plots are produced for Copeland score grouped by ML models.
+For `QType2` plots are produced for ratings grouped by ML models.

 ## Examples